-If you apply for disability benefits, one of the primary inquiries that the Social Security Administration (SSA) will make will be to look into your capacity for performing work-related activities.
+If you apply for disability benefits, one of the primary inquiries that the Social Security Administration (SSA) will make is to look into your capacity for performing work-related activities.
 In all likelihood, your treating physicians will be key witnesses in establishing your ability to work.
 Consequently, you need to inform your Lakeland workers’ compensation attorney of the names of all your doctors so that he or she can contact them and obtain their medical opinions regarding your limitations.

 The SSA will also request detailed information from your doctors regarding your ability to work.
 It is extremely important that your doctors provide as much specific information as possible.
 If your claim for benefits reaches the appellate hearing level, your doctors’ opinions will be a major factor in the administrative law judge’s (ALJ) determination of your ability to work.